fogus/spiel/echtzeitspiel/unnamed/README.markdown

  * Player wins pedestal
  * Highest bid goes into the next auction
  * Lowest bids go back to players
- * Repeat until all pedestals are won
+ * Repeat until all pedestals are won, or one player wins 9

 Pedestalization
 ---------------